 Ever-popular world-wide, where does Halloween actually originate?
 Ireland!
 Even the tradition of pumpkin carving comes from Ireland…

-Though the festival has changed a lot, the origins of Halloween are quite old.
-Halloween, or All Hallow’s Eve, comes from an ancient Celtic festival called Samhain, which predates Christianity by a long shot.
+Though the festival has changed a lot, the origins of Halloween are quite old – though how old, it is difficult to say.
+Halloween, or All Hallow’s Eve, comes from an ancient Celtic festival called Samhain, which predates Christianity by a long shot, so the origins of Halloween or Samahin are at least a few thousands years old.

 Traditionally celebrated from 31 October to 1 November, the festival of Samhain is meant to celebrate the end of the annual harvest season and the coming of winter.
 Samhain marks the time of year when livestock were brought in from their summer grazing grounds.
 Celebrated with great feasts, the ancient Celtic people also traditionally lit enormous bonfires to keep away the spirits of the dead thought to ‘awaken’ during Samhain.